dock108/mini-golf-break/README.md

-# Space Golf Break
+# Mini Golf Break

-A minimalist space-themed mini-golf experience built for quick relaxation breaks.
-Navigate your ball through a single, perfectly crafted hole floating in the cosmic void.
+A minimalist mini-golf experience built for quick relaxation breaks.
+Navigate your ball through a perfectly crafted hole with intuitive controls and satisfying physics.

 ## Features
-- **Space-Themed Environment**: Play mini-golf in a beautiful, atmospheric space setting with proper lighting and starfield background
+- **Clean Visual Design**: Play mini-golf in a beautiful, atmospheric setting with proper lighting and a minimalist environment
 - **Quick Gameplay Session**: Designed specifically for short, relaxing rounds lasting just 1-2 minutes—perfect for a mental break
 - **Drag-and-Release Controls**: Simple, intuitive controls that mimic pulling back and releasing a pool cue, making gameplay accessible
-- **Intuitive Physics**: Powered by Cannon-es physics engine with finely-tuned parameters for authentic ball movement
+- **Realistic Physics**: Powered by Cannon-es physics engine with finely-tuned parameters for authentic ball movement
-- **Visual Feedback**: Satisfying green glow and particle effects when the ball drops in the hole
+- **Visual Feedback**: Satisfying glow and particle effects when the ball drops in the hole
 - **Animated Scorecard**: Celebratory scorecard appears when you complete the hole, showing your score with a counter animation
 - **Sound Effects**: Audio feedback for hitting the ball and completing the hole enhances the experience
 - **Intelligent Camera**: Camera consistently positions behind the ball looking toward the hole for optimal aiming